-The petitioner claims that although The Hamptons and the North Fork are relatively close together, there are many climatic differences which exist between them.
-These differences are due to the unique topography of the eastern end of Long Island and the relation of the two forks to the Atlantic Ocean
+Although The Hamptons and the North Fork are relatively close together. there are many climatic differences which exist between them.
+These differences are due to the unique topography of the eastern end of Long Island and the relation of the two forks to the Atlantic Ocean.

-Most of the climatic data for the eastern end of Long Island is recorded mainly from three weather stations: the Cornell Experimental Station in northern Riverhead (located on the North Fork), the Greenport weather station (located on the North Fork), and the Bridgehampton weather station in The Hamptons (located on the South Fork).
+Most of the climatic data for the eastern end of Long Island is recorded mainly from three weather stations: The Cornell Experimental Station in northern Riverhead (located on the North Fork), the Greenport weather station (located on the North Fork), and the Bridgehampton weather station in The Hamptons (located on the South Fork).
 The Cornell Station at Riverhead has been recording weather data since the 1950's, while the Bridgehampton Station has been operating for almost half a century.

-According to Mr. Richard Hendrickson, who has been the caretaker of the Bridgehampton Weather Station since 1938, there are definite climatic differences which exist between the two forks.
-He has made this observation by comparing his many years of data accumulated from the Bridgehampton Station with weather data from the North Fork.
-He also makes this observation from living in the area for his entire lifetime.
-Mr. Hendrickson states that on the average, the winter months are colder on the North Fork.
+There are definite climatic differences which exist between the two forks.
+The winter months are colder on the North Fork.
 There the colder temperatures average 11/2 to 2 degrees (F.) colder than The Hamptons.
 The reason for this is that the North Fork is further away from the Atlantic Ocean and hence does not receive the warmed southwest winds which come in from the Atlantic Ocean that The Hamptons receive.
 In the winter, the prevailing winds come from the southwest and are warmed by the Atlantic Ocean.
 The ocean in the winter has a buffering effect due to its accumulation of heat from the summer and fall months.
-This wind will therefore buffer the temperature of The Hamptons as it passes over them. however, by the time the wind passes over the colder Peconic Bay and reaches the North Fork, it has lost much of its warmth and hence does little to buffer the temperatures of the North Fork.
+This wind will therefore buffer the temperature of The Hamptons as it passes over them, however, by the time the wind passes over the colder Peconic Bay and reaches the North Fork, it has lost much of its warmth and hence does little to buffer the temperatures of the North Fork.

 By the time spring arrives on Long Island, the ocean has cooled somewhat from the low winter temperatures.
 Breezes coming from the south at this time of year will therefore become cooled by the ocean, and as they pass over the warming land, a fog will often be produced.
-This fog will often be produced.
 This fog will often become trapped on The Hamptons due to the many hills and rolling areas which exist there.
 Therefore, in the springtime, the North Fork will usually have more sunshine earlier and also have a higher average temperature.
 This is evident by the fact that the strawberries, sweet corn and potatoes grown on the North Fork begin to grow and ripen earlier than those same crops grown in The Hamptons.

 During the summer months the southern breezes coming off the cool ocean will continue to keep average temperatures of The Hamptons lower.
-As the winds pass over The Hamptons, they travel over the Peconic Bay which is a smaller body of water and hence warmer.
-The winds absorb much of the warmth from the bay and therefore cause the average temperatures on the North Fork to be higher than The Hamptons during the summer months.
-Mr. Hendrickson also explained that during the summer, the North Fork receives a greater number of thunder and lightning storms.
-These storms usually arrive form the west, and are pushed over towards the North Fork by the prevailing southeast winds.
+As the winds pass over The Hamptons, they travel over the Peconic Bay, which is a smaller body of water and hence warmer.
+The winds absorb much of the warmth from the bay and therefore cause the average temperatures on the North Fork to be higher than The

+Hamptons during the summer months.
+During the summer, the North Fork receives a greater number of thunder and lightning storms.
+These storms usually arrive from the west, and are pushed over towards the North Fork by the prevailing southeast winds.